 T Rod Challenge

 When we built our house, we created a nice and perfect-sized cubby that just fit our microwave.
 We did not think about the fact that our microwave did not have a lifetime warranty.
 Hmmm... really nothing does, right?
 We for sure, didn’t think about the fact that the size of microwaves might change.
 Well, we all know how much microwaves have changed since 1985, so our cubby no longer fit our new microwave.
+During the remodeling of our kitchen, we opted for an over-the-stove unit.
+What about our cubby?
+W thought about adding cabinet doors over the cubby or maybe adding decorative glass doors, but I decided for now I wanted to try something totally different.
+Sometime farmhouse style maybe.

 Okay here we go...I knew I was changing the wallpaper, so first things first.
 I prepared the wall by scraping and cleaning the old wall paper off.
 This was fairly easy, since it was stripable wall paper.
 Just time consuming because I wanted to be sure I had a clean surface for the new paper.